tpank/hpc1819/Assignment_3/report.md

 ## Data types

 The input as well as the output use a fixed point format to store the coordinates resp. distances.
-For the coordinates, this is 5 digit decimal fixed point number, preceded with a sign, for the output it is a four digit unsigned number.
-As floating point data types require relatively expensive operations, a big size (4 bytes for *float*, 8 for *double*), short integers are used instead.
+For the coordinates, this is a 5 digit decimal fixed point number, preceded with a sign, for the output it is a four digit unsigned number.
+As floating point data types require relatively expensive operations and a big size (4 bytes for *float*, 8 for *double*), short integers are used instead.
 The coordinates are stored as *signed short*, the distances as *unsigned short*.
-These have only a size of two bytes each. input coordinates range from -10.000 to 10.000.
+These have only a size of two bytes each.
+The input coordinates range from -10.000 to 10.000.
 They are stored in the program ignoring the decimal point, therefore they can be stored in *short*, which ranges from -32768 to 32767.
 Thes same goes for the output, ranging between 0 and 34.64 (the maximum distances between two points in our coordinates cube, $$\sqrt{3*(2*10)^2}$$.

 *coordinates_t* is a *struct* containing a coordinate triplet, therefor having a size of 6 bytes.
 All read input coordiantes are stored in the arrays *input_a* and *input_b.

 To count the number of occurences for each of the 3465 possible rounded distances, we use an null-initialized array of 3465 *unsigned long*.
 As the program should support up to $$2^{32}$$ cells, $$2^{32}*(2^{32}-1)/2 = 2^{63}-2^{31}$$ distances will be computed.
-Even if all these distances would be the same (which only happens if all cells are at the same location), an 8 byte unsigned integer is big enough to store the count.
+Even if all these distances would be the same (which only happens if all cells are at the same location), an 8 byte unsigned integer is big enough to store the count, as it can store integers from $$0$$ to $$2^{64}-1$$

 ## Blocks of code
 *compute_distances* computes the distances between two coordinate triplets, returning it as a 4 decimal digit unsigned short integer.
 While the input coordinates are scaled by 1000, the output has to be scaled only by 100, therefor the result must be divided by 10.
 The use of the *sqrtf()* function for floats instead of *sqrt()* for longer doubles results in a significant speed up of the program.
 The float result is then implicitly truncated and returned as an integer.